Company History As Recollected In 2021 - Part 3

 For perspective, as of this writing, The Last Federation is only up to something like $800k, and AI War 2 is closing in on that a bit.
 The Valley games are somewhere in the $600k range.

 The year 2014 was incredibly triumphant, and incredibly lucrative.
 Unfortunately, it was the last truly profitable year Arcen would have from then until (sometime in the future of now, hopefully).
 And The Last Federation was the last game I made that has turned any sort of profit.
-I hope to see that turn around with Calling The Rain in 2022, and maybe even eventually with AI War 2, but AI War 2 has a long road ahead of it to hit that point (because it’s been so expensive to make).
+I hope to see that turn around with our next title (which is planned but unannounced as of early 2022), and maybe even eventually with AI War 2, but AI War 2 has a long road ahead of it to hit that point (because it’s been so expensive to make).

 Before we get into the doom and gloom that pervades the next few years (don’t worry, there’s hope, especially towards the end), it’s worth at least basking in the success of 2014.
 I didn’t really do that at the time, because I was more concerned with how high our burn rate was and what to do to make use of all these talented people in the best possible way.
 But it was a really great year for Arcen.